Keeping watch over the birthplace place of Tseshaht

 “Visitors have expressed great support for this program as developing appreciation for the area through in-person conversations with a beach keeper [that] can significantly enrich their experience,” she said.

-Not only is the beach keeper program developing a greater sense of understanding for tourists, but it also instills Tseshaht with pride, said St. Clair.
+Not only is the beach keeper program developing a greater sense of understanding for tourists, but it also instills Tseshaht with pride, said St. Claire.

 “There are Tseshaht members down there learning about their history and sharing it,” he said.
 “It heightens the awareness and appreciation of the nation members themselves.
 It educates them and makes them want to come down and see it for themselves.”